Communication Undergraduate Research

 Our faculty members are recognized nationally and internationally for outstanding research spanning political communication, media content and effects, communication law and ethics, rhetorical theory and criticism, communication history, and public relations.
 Our researchers have been part of nearly $4 million in external funding from several organizations, including the National Institutes of Health/National Cancer Institute, National Science Foundation, the Political Communication Research Foundation, Virginia Tobacco Settlement Foundation, the U.S. State Department, and the Hungarian-American Fulbright Association.

 You can register for our independent study or undergraduate research courses, which provide opportunities to complete a research project with the guidance of a faculty mentor.
 Ask your academic advisor for more information.

-Department faculty are always interested in talking to students about their research.
+Faculty are always interested in talking to students about their research.
 If you're curious about a professor's area of research, ask about pursuing a collaborative project.

 Presenting Your Research

 Our research facilities consist of several experimental and observation rooms.
 The Virginia Tech Gaming and Media Effects Research Laboratory (VT G.A.M.E.R.
 Lab) is housed in Shanks Hall 033.
 The lab resembles a living-room setting and facilitates research investigating the social effects of video games and related media technology.
 Under the direction of assistant professor Dr. James D. Ivory, the lab conducts numerous research projects each year and hosts several research colloquia during spring semesters.